fastly/compute-js-static-publish/README.md

 - Content and metadata are available to your application, accessible by files' pre-package file paths.
 - Brotli and Gzip compression.
 - Support for `If-None-Match` and `If-Modified-Since` request headers.
-- Optionally use Webpack as a module bundler.
+- Optionally use webpack as a module bundler.
 - Selectively serve files from Fastly's [KV Store](#kv-store), or embedded into your Wasm module.
 - Supports loading JavaScript files as code into your Compute application.
 - Presets for several static site generators.